 Cons of Compost Tumblers

-When we drew up our list of limitations of the compost tumbler, we found it to be the shorter list of the two and includes:
+When I drew up our list of limitations of the compost tumbler, I found it to be the shorter list of the two and includes:

 1. Costs Money

 While you can begin a composting pile or heap in your yard for free, you will have to buy a compost tumbler.
 There are different sizes of compost tumblers.
 Some are smaller and less expensive than larger compost tumblers.
 Still, you can get a decent one for less than $100.
 These are ideal for families.

 The great news is there isn’t anything else you need to buy after you get the compost tumbler.
 Everything you put into it is recycled waste.
 The tumbler itself is a one-time purchase.